What do you want to know?

 Nutrition highlights

-- Vitamin A (beta-carotene) supports vision, skin, and immune health.
+- Vitamin A (beta-carotene) — exceptionally high; supports vision, skin, and immunity.

-- Potassium and magnesium support muscle and nerve function.
+- Potassium — supports muscle and heart function.

 Safety quick tips

-- Always cook until very soft - raw or undercooked squash is hard and a choking risk.
+- Always cook butternut squash until very soft — raw squash is hard and a choking risk.

-- Cut into finger-sized wedges or small soft cubes; avoid round chunks.
+- Cut into wedges or batons young babies can hold; avoid hard chunks.

 Common questions